 The Olympic motto is three Latin words: Citius – Altius – Fortius.
-In English they mean faster, higher, stronger.
-According the International Olympic Committee’s website they are not just referencing athletic ability but also moral and educational growth.
+In English, they mean faster, higher, stronger.
+According to the International Olympic Committee’s website, they are not just referencing athletic ability but also moral and educational growth.
 Our next series of articles will look at six passages of Matthew’s Gospel in which Jesus encourages us to run faster, to adopt a higher standard, and to increase the strength of our convictions.
 In a word, Jesus commands more.

-In part of Jesus’ Sermon on the Mount He laid out a series of “you have heard it said but I say” statements.
-In some cases Jesus is expanding or clarifying his hearer’s understanding of the law.
-In other cases He is correcting other assumptions His hearers possess.
-In each statement Jesus offered a “you have heard it said” and then raised to bar to higher standard.
+In part of Jesus’ Sermon on the Mount, He laid out a series of “you have heard it said but I say” statements.
+In some cases, Jesus is expanding or clarifying his hearer’s understanding of the law.
+In other cases, He is correcting other assumptions His hearers possess.
+In each statement, Jesus offered a “you have heard it said” and then raised to bar to a higher standard.
 They are found in Matthew 5:21-48.
 The next six articles will explore each of Jesus’ commands in turn.

 The Bible says, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
 (John 3:3, NASB95) and “Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.”
 (2 Corinthians 5:17, NASB95) We cannot hope to leap the bar Jesus set in our humanness, it is too high and too hard.
 But the new creation that has been birthed in our spirits by Jesus Christ and empowered by the Holy Spirit can, should, and must accomplish what Jesus has commanded.